8OctavioI/Following-Tutorials/Java/Readme.md

     Implement v2 of the "Simple Bank" main function that uses the made List Generic Class.

     Implement a Generic Method - max in UtilFunctions

+    Implement multiparameter Generic Class & Method

+    Practice Using Wildcards.

+8. Learn about Collections Framework:

+    Implement Iterate in order to use forEach loop on the List Generic Class.